shopwp/documentation/docs/getting-started/shopwp-pro-license-key.md

 :::info

-To continue receiving access to the above features you must have an active license key.
+To continue receiving access to the above features, you must have an **active** license key.

 :::